GraemeMalcolm/AI-102/instructions/02-object-detection.md

 2. Under **General** (on the left), note the **Project Id** that uniquely identifies this project.
 3. On the left, under **Resources** note that the details for the *training* resource, including its key and endpoint are shown (you can also obtain this information by viewing the resource in the Azure portal).
 4. In Visual Studio Code open the **AI-102** project, and in the **Explorer** pane, browse to the **object-detection** folder and expand the **C-Sharp** or **Python** folder depending on your language preference.
 5. Right-click the **train-detector** folder and open an integrated terminal.
-Then enter install the Custom Vision Training package by running the appropriate command for your language preference:
+Then install the Custom Vision Training package by running the appropriate command for your language preference:

    **C#**